tommysundstrom/middleman-rack-optional-html/README.md

-# Extensionless pages when developing a middleman site
+# Extensionless pages when developing a Middleman site

 **There has been problems reported with getting this gem activated.
 I'll look in to it in a few days, when work is not so crazy.**